Analysis of Influencer Marketing and Social Media Diversity Reflects Visual Bias

 White social media influencers and content creators get more coverage, more visibility and more brand partnerships.

-Late night talk show host Jimmy Fallon tapped influencer Addison Rae to showcase TikTok dances over any of the countless BIPOC (Black, indigenous, people of color) content creators for a reason.
+In 2020 late night talk show host Jimmy Fallon tapped influencer Addison Rae to showcase TikTok dances over any of the countless BIPOC (Black, indigenous, people of color) content creators.
+It sparked backlash for its erasure of the creators of color who originated many of the dances, but the show’s produces made that decision for a reason.

 But there was certainly a calculation to pick someone who had an image presumed to appeal to the most mainstream American viewers.